Armin Kremer

 Armin Kremer (born 4 December 1968, Crivitz, East Germany) is a German rally driver who is currently competing in the World Rally Championship in the WRC-2 class.
 He began rallying in the WRC at the 1995 Rally de Portugal and has entered various rallies since.
 He won the European Rally Championship in 2001 driving a Toyota Corolla WRC and the Asia-Pacific Rally Championship in 2003 in a Mitsubishi Lancer Evo VII.

+In 2017, at age 48, Kremer was the oldest driver to compete in a 2017 World Rally Car at Rallye Deutschland.